Mansi Barberis: Life

-Clemensa Barberis was born in Iași, the daughter of Giuseppe Barberis and Marguerita Cazaban.
+Clemensa Barberis was born in Iași, the daughter of Giuseppe Barberis and Marguerite Cazaban.
 She began to improvise on the piano at an early age.
 When an aunt transcribed one of the pieces, composer George Enescu recommended that Barberis take theory lessons.
 She studied with Italian professors in Iași and later studied violin, voice, and composition at the George Enescu Conservatory.

 Barberis graduated from the Conservatory in 1922.
 She married surgeon Gheorghe Plăcințeanu, taking the surname Barberis-Plăcințeanu, and had a daughter, which she left with her parents so she could continue her studies in Berlin.
 She returned to Romania after a year and took professional employment, but later continued her studies in Paris during three sessions, studying voice, conducting, opera, composition and orchestration.
 In 1936 she also studied voice briefly in Vienna with Max Reger.

 Her opera were performed at the Romanian National Opera, Bucharest and by the Opera Company of Iași.
 Her music was also recorded and broadcast on Romanian Television (RTV).
 She was awarded the Enescu Prize in 1925, 1934, and 1941 and the Order of Cultural Merit in 1969.